ivanbruel/todoapp/README.md

 // Go to the login screen upon logout
     [self.navigationController popToRootViewControllerAnimated:YES];
 ```

+The **UINavigationController** allow a 'push-pop' navigation style in your app, keeping the user allways in context: If you pushed a view controller, the user will see a back arrow and automatically know that he will be able to pop that view controller, getting back to the previous state.
+iOS allows multiple types of navigation and since iOS7 you can also do any type of navigation have your custom transitions.

 Now that the **TodoViewController** basic setup is done, we'll need the data from the **server**.
 We'll create a method named **tasksFromServer** where we'll perform a network request using **AFNetworking**.